oracle-livelabs/adb/adb-azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 - Load sample data to your Autonomous Database.
 To start oewizard to load Schema and data, navigate to Swinbench winbin folder and run oewizard.bat.

+NOTE: If swingbench application complaints about JDBC Drivers, download from [JDBC Downloads](https://www.oracle.com/java/technologies/downloads/#jdk22-windows) and follow the on-screen instructions to install.

 ```
 <copy>